Keywords: vetting application;

 - Please select your club from the Club dropdown list.
 If your club is not listed, you will need to add the club to your profile for it to appear in the dropdown for selection.

 - The Association field will be automatically populated unless your club is listed as a OneClub on Foireann, then you will need to select the appropriate Association from the dropdown.

 - Please select the Role which closely matches the role you have been allocated from the dropdown list.

 - Tick the checkboxes beside the two statements at the bottom of the form, to acknowledge that the information provided is correct and that you consent to the making of the application and to the disclosure of information by the National Vetting Bureau.

 - Click ‘Next: Upload Your Documents’ to proceed to the next step.

 7. In the blue information box, you will see a ‘here’ link which will provide you with the information you need regarding documentation upload.

 NOTE: The form within the ‘here’ link needs to be printed, signed and re-uploaded to Foireann.
-This form must be in a jpeg, jpg or png format.
-PDF format is not acceptable.
+This form must be in a jpeg, jpg, png or pdf format.

 8. Click the ‘upload documents’ button and upload the signed GAELIC GAMES VETTING ID VALIDATION FORM as well as the documents to validate your identity.